bharatimalik/Speed_Camera_Violations/README.md

 * From data exploration phase, I noticed a decreasing trend on the total number of violations per month.
 Also, June- September months were when the average number of violations were more!
 It gave me an overall picture of the total and average number of violations but did not take individual years, months or days into account.
 Thus, I graphed the same information at further granular level for better understanding.
 * First, I took into account the violations per week.
 As we can see below, we have a decreasing trend of average number of violations with high and low spikes of average number of violations.
 * Overall decrease in average number of violations would mean increased safety for the public of Chicago.
 But this would also mean a decrease in the revenue generated.
-* Thus, with this visual, Mayor of Chicago could increase fines for overall revenue generation which in turn could be used for programs that enhance the safety of children.
+* Thus, with this visual, Mayor of Chicago could propose to increase fines for overall revenue generation which in turn could be used for programs that enhance the safety of children.

 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Week.JPG)

 * Second, I took into account per day violations across the years.
 For this I created a calculated field to extract day from violation date using [this](https://community.tableau.com/thread/147716) as a reference.
 * We can see that the average violations happen over the weekend rather than weekday.
 We know that enforcement hours around parks are on all 7 days and such high number of violations captured over the weekend may mean that people are not aware about the enforcement hours near the park area during the weekend.
-* Thus, with this visual, Mayor of Chicago could raise more awareness about the the program.
+* Thus, with this visual, Mayor of Chicago could invest in resources to raise more awareness about the the program.

 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Day.JPG)